 Furthermore, in the presence of spatial chirp, the energy of mode 2 fluctuates significantly less during propagation.
 This change in modal energy evolution arises because the modes have different spectra at the input of the fiber (see figure~\ref{Spectrogrammes}.a and~\ref{Spectrogrammes}.d), altering the nonlinear interactions between modes that govern their energy exchange.

-In the case of a positive spatial chirp combined with a positive transverse offset, longer wavelengths are more eccentric than shorter wavelengths.
-Consequently, the higher the mode order, the more its spectrum is centered at longer wavelengths.
+In the case of a positive spatial chirp combined with a positive transverse offset, figure~\ref{Comparaison_spatial_chirp}.b shows that the higher the mode order, the more its spectrum is centered at longer wavelengths.
 Figure~\ref{Spectrogrammes} presents spectrograms of modes 1 and 2 at different points along the fiber.
 At the beginning of propagation, the spectra of the modes are slightly offset from the central frequency of the incident pulse (1064\,nm).
 The spectrum of mode 2 is slightly shifted toward longer wavelengths (see figure~\ref{Spectrogrammes}.b), while the spectrum of the fundamental mode is shifted toward shorter wavelengths (see figure~\ref{Spectrogrammes}.a).
 Higher-order modes generally exhibit spectra shifted toward longer wavelengths.
 This spectral shift also affects the temporal shapes of the modes, making them temporally broader compared to the case without spatial chirp.
 After 5.1\,cm of propagation (see figures~\ref{Spectrogrammes}.b and~\ref{Spectrogrammes}.e), the spectrum of the fundamental mode broadens and shifts to shorter wavelengths, with most of its spectrum lying between 1016\,nm and 1090\,nm.
-The spectrum of mode 2, on the other hand, splits into two distinct lobes: a primary lobe at approximately 1121 nm and a secondary lobe at around 1010 nm.
+The spectrum of mode 2, on the other hand, splits into two distinct lobes: a primary lobe at approximately 1121\,nm and a secondary lobe at around 1010\,nm.
 While some frequencies exist between these lobes, they constitute only a minor part of the spectrum.

 At the end of the fiber (see figures~\ref{Spectrogrammes}.c and~\ref{Spectrogrammes}.f), the spectrum of the fundamental mode consists of a primary lobe centered around 1016\,nm, followed by a tail extending from 1032\,nm to 1088\,nm.
-In contrast, the spectrum of mode 2 shifts further toward longer wavelengths, spanning primarily between 1020\,nm and 1062\,nm, with a small lobe centered around 989\,nm.
+In contrast, the spectrum of mode 2 shifts further towards longer wavelengths, spanning primarily between 1020\,nm and 1062\,nm, with a small lobe centered around 989\,nm.